orsinium/blog/content/posts/go/safe-api.md

 ## Internal package

-Go team takes Go 1 compatibility promise seriously and expects the same from you.
+The Go team takes the Go 1 compatibility promise seriously and expects the same from you.
 I recommend reading their blog post [Backward Compatibility, Go 1.21, and Go 2](https://go.dev/blog/compat) that covers some of the techniques they use to achieve this and you may use too.
 Your library cannot be considered safe to use if it breaks with every release all projects using it.

 I think the best advice for keeping backward compatibility is to make public only what actually needs to be public for the users to be able to use the package and nothing else.
-Here is some tips how to do that:
+Here are some tips on how to do that:

-1. Run [pkgsite](https://pkg.go.dev/golang.org/x/pkgsite/cmd/pkgsite) locally to check the project documentation and, by extend, what's avaiable to your users.
+1. Run [pkgsite](https://pkg.go.dev/golang.org/x/pkgsite/cmd/pkgsite) locally to check the project documentation and, by extent, what's available to your users.
 1. Place in the [internal](https://go.dev/doc/go1.4#internalpackages) package everything that needs to be available in your project to all packages but not to the users.
 1. Prefer defining tests in a package with `_test` suffix ([the docs](https://pkg.go.dev/testing) call it "black box" testing) so that you can see and use your package as your users would.
-That's how you now that the public API is sufficient.
+That's how you know that the public API is sufficient.

 ## Concurrency

 Writing safe concurrent functions deserves a blog post of its own, so I'll simply list some of the most important rules:

-1. If a function creates a channel, reads from a channel, starts a goroutine, or does IO-bound opertaions (like sending HTTP requests or even reading a potentially big file), this function should accept a [context.Context](https://pkg.go.dev/context#Context) instance as its first argument and use it in all such places.
+1. If a function creates a channel, reads from a channel, starts a goroutine, or does IO-bound operations (like sending HTTP requests or even reading a potentially big file), this function should accept a [context.Context](https://pkg.go.dev/context#Context) instance as its first argument and use it in all such places.
 1. If a function creates a channel, the same function or a goroutine it starts should close the channel when it's done writing in it.
 If you don't follow this rule, you may try to write into a closed channel or close a channel twice, and then it will panic.
 1. In general, always make sure that a started goroutine can be stopped and a created channel can be closed.
 1. Avoid buffered channels, they may hide race conditions and usually won't add performance to the system overall.
 1. "Leave concurrency to the caller".
-Avoid starting goroutines is you can.
+Avoid starting goroutines if you can.
 If the caller code wants your function to be executed concurrently, they can run it in a goroutine themselves.

 ## It's ok to break rules